DBatUTuebingen/duckdb-explain-visualizer/README.md

 # Disclaimer

 This project is a hard fork of the excellent [Postgres Explain Visualizer 2 (PEV2)][pev2].
 Kudos go to [Dalibo][dalibo].
 We have adapted the project to work with DuckDB.
-The initial heavy lifting was done by Matthis Noel.
+The initial heavy lifting was done by Matthis Noël (https://github.com/Matthis02).

 [pev2]: https://github.com/dalibo/pev2/
 [dalibo]: https://www.dalibo.com/